yuhong0711/Project3_LendingRisk/README.md

 Our project aims to solve the problem of rapidly calculating lending risk by leveraging data science and Machine Learning, all the while closely involving clients in the process.
 First, we use an open-source data set from Kaggle which contains loan data on Lending Club clients from 2007 through to 2018 as it offers a wealth of information that assists us in establishing a robust machine learning algorithm.
 Our machine learning model is designed to semi-automate the approval process, optimising the trade-off between revenue that the creditor may generate and losses incured due to borrower default, ultimately minimising much of the risk associated with lending.

 We use scikit-learn machine learning packages to generate the predictive algorithm, and couple this back-end with our streamlit front-end for the presentation and demonstration of our product.
 The lender may then offer this web-based application to their customers so that they may query their own loan suitability, greatly increasing their sense of inclusion in the process.
-Our goal is to produce a reliable and efficient solution to improve the overall lending process and streamline employee-machine-client interactions to provide transparent insights regarding any one individual's creditworthiness.
+Our goal is to produce a reliable and efficient solution to improve the overall lending process and streamline employee-machine-client interactions to provide transparent insights regarding any one individual's creditworthiness. <br>

-## Mission: Helping customers to learn from their data
+**Mission: Helping customers to learn from their data** <br>

 ***The User Interface of the completed web-based application appears as follows:***